multi-objective/moocore/python/doc/source/reference/functions.metrics.rst

 *orthogonal polytope*.

-The hypervolume is compatible with Pareto-optimality :cite:p:`KnoCor2002cec,ZitThiLauFon2003:tec`, that is, :math:`\not\exists A,B
+The hypervolume is compatible with Pareto-optimality :cite:p:`KnoCor2002cec,ZitThiLauFon2003:tec`, that is, :math:`\nexists A,B
-\subset \mathbb{R}^d`, such that :math:`A` is better than :math:`B` in terms of Pareto-optimality and :math:`\text{hyp}(A) \leq \text{hyp}(B)`.
-In other words, if a set is better than another in terms of Pareto-optimality, the hypervolume of the former must be strictly larger than one of the latter.
-Conversely, if the hypervolume of one set is larger than one of another, then we know for sure than the latter set cannot be better than the former in terms of Pareto-optimality.
+\subset \mathbb{R}^m`, such that :math:`A` is better than :math:`B` in terms of Pareto-optimality and :math:`\text{hyp}(A) \leq \text{hyp}(B)`.
+In other words, if a set is better than another in terms of Pareto-optimality, the hypervolume of the former must be strictly larger than the hypervolume of the latter.
+Conversely, if the hypervolume of a set is larger than the hypervolume of another, then we know for sure than the latter set cannot be better than the former in terms of Pareto-optimality.